 Julie Salaber wrote in 2007 a research paper called The determinants of sin stock returns: evidence on the European market, and she concluded that returns are bigger in protestant countries.
 These countries are more focused on deeds, vice and sins, thus lower valuations and better future returns.

 Below is a table with just a random sample of sins stocks and their returns (source: Yahoo Finance):

 The world’s biggest sovereign wealth fund (SWF), Norway’s, has a long list of companies that are excluded from investment.
 From the list of my table above these companies are excluded: Lockheed Martin (nuclear arms), Northrop Grumman (nuclear arms), British American Tobacco, Altria and Swedish Match.
-As a sidenote (I’m a Norwegian citizen), I find it a little peculiar that the fund are not allowed to invest in Lockheed Martin, but at the same time The Norwegian Defense Ministry are ordering fighter jets from Lockheed Martin worth billions of dollars.
+As a side note (I’m a Norwegian citizen), I find it a little peculiar that the fund is not allowed to invest in Lockheed Martin, but at the same time The Norwegian Defense Ministry is ordering fighter jets from Lockheed Martin worth billions of dollars.
 The SWF has also invested in Canadian cannabis companies!

 Is the outperformance likely to continue?

 Are there fewer or more sin stocks around?
-Karita Troberg wrote in a master thesis from 2016 called Sin Stock Returns on European Markets that the the number of publicly traded sin stocks have increased from 23 i 1985 til 142 i 2015 inside the EU.
+Karita Troberg wrote in a master thesis from 2016 called Sin Stock Returns on European Markets that the number of publicly-traded sin stocks has increased from 23 in 1985 to 142 in 2015 inside the EU.
 Her conclusion indicates that a portfolio of these stocks from 1985 to 2015 returned 4.7% more annually compared to the broader market.
-One of Troberg’s conclusions is that the outperformance have increased over the last decade, mainly because of margin expansions.
+One of Troberg’s conclusions is that the outperformance has increased over the last decade, mainly because of margin expansions.
 She believes more focus on ESG has made sin stocks even more attractive as an investment.